nzaman00/MKS22X-BrickBreaker/README.md

 # MKS22X-BrickBreaker
+## Project Description:
+This project is a remade version of the famous Brick Breaker game.
+Using the platform, bounce the ball to hit all the bricks without letting the ball fall off the screen.
+## Directions:
+You only need to use the mouse to play the game.
+Use the mouse to control the platform, but you can only move the mouse left to right.
+You win if you can clear all the bricks, you lose if the ball drops off the screen.
 ## 5/20:
 Made the platform class, got it to move properly.
 The platform class moves along with the mouse, but if it reaches the walls, it does not move further.
 ## 5/21: